 Before touching the patient

 When hands are visibly soiled

 2. Practice patient cohorting.

 Patient cohorting is essential to infection prevention.
-For example, patients with Cystic Fibrosis are susceptible to recurrent and chronic infections and should be grouped only with other patients with a similar presence or absence of specific pathogens.
-According to an article published by the US National Library of Medicine National Institutes of Health, proper screening and patient cohorting can “lead to a decrease in incidence and prevalence of chronic infections.”
+For example, patients with cystic fibrosis are susceptible to recurrent and chronic infections, and should be grouped only with other patients who have a similar presence or absence of specific pathogens.
+According to an article published by the National Library of Medicine - National Institutes of Health, proper screening and patient cohorting can “lead to a decrease in incidence and prevalence of chronic infections.”

 3. Coordinate care.